Design considerations - Distributed Load Testing on AWS

 Concurrent tests

-This solution includes an Amazon CloudWatch dashboard for each test and displays the combined output of all tasks running for that test in the Amazon ECS cluster in real-time.
-The CloudWatch dashboard displays the average response time, the number of concurrent users, the number of successful requests, and the number of failed requests.
-Each metric is aggregated by the second, and the dashboard is updated every minute.
+This solution creates an Amazon CloudWatch dashboard for each test that displays the combined output of all tasks running in the Amazon ECS cluster in real time.
+The CloudWatch dashboard shows average response time, number of concurrent users, number of successful requests, and number of failed requests.
+The solution aggregates each metric by the second and updates the dashboard every minute.

 User management